 Also when Link fields are available on a form, the fields that are selected as Primary and Secondary Key fields will not be subject to Field Visibility settings.
 In other words, if you have set a field such that it is not visible to certain user groups in certain areas (Add/Edit/Task pages, Query/Home reports, etc.), but the field is either a Primary or Secondary Key Field, the field will be visible to users when they use the Link field.
 To prevent users from seeing the field, you can either not use the field as a Primary or Secondary Key Field for the form or you can configure the Link field so that it is not visible to certain user groups using the information in the Field Visibility section.

-If desired, select either the PRN field or Title to be the Primary Key Field.
+If desired, select either the PRN field or any Text field to be the Primary Key Field.
 Select "<None>" if a primary key field should not be applied to the form.